 believe it will be worth those costs and the

-question is how to get there in an orderly and
+the question is how to get there in an

-question is, do we want to be the only major
+And another question is, do we want to be

 Herz: I think we would

-to get it right the first time from their
+like to get it right the first time from

 constituency—not just the auditors and

-users—then we would like to know about it.
+the users—then we would like to know about

 JofA: How will XBRL